-The PROTECT Group was originally formed in the 1990s.
+The PROTECT Group was originally formed in the 1990s by a number of European ports.
 It supports the electronic reporting required by authorities for vessels entering or leaving a port or port area.
 PROTECT maintains and develops EDI through the PROTECT Guide.
 The PROTECT Group also designed and now maintains the IFTDGN (Dangerous Goods), BERMAN (Berth Management) and WASDIS (Waste Disposal) Messages, which are published through UN/EDIFACT.

 The EDI standard, called the PROTECT Guide (version 2.0, March 2005) describes in detail the messages exchanged between shipping lines and/or their agents or forwarders to and from the Port Authorities or National Competent Authorities.

 These messages support, by means of EDI, the reporting requirements for vessels regarding the formal and legal notification requirements for vessels, as well as the requests for services from the authorities and vessel handling companies when vessels berth and/or utilise the waters under the jurisdiction of these authorities.

 In view of the recent developments resulting from new legislation from the IMO and regional organisations, the PROTECT Group recognises the need for harmonisation of reporting requirements to minimise implementation differences for vessel operators/agents between the participating ports.

 Lead – Nico De Cauwer, Business Architect, Port of Antwerp-Bruges

 Vice-Lead – Jerome Besancenot, CIO, HAROPA Port of Le Havre, Rouen and Paris